-While it is a new world we look forward to the upcoming summer months and our planned activities.
+We look forward to providing as many activities as possible.
 Please call or email Charles Akin if you have any questions about participation in our activities, any special needs or medical conditions we should discuss about participation by you or your child or the guidelines and requirements generally.

 Summer Activity Protocol:

 Pursuant to the Governor's executive order: